 June 18 Guest Rich Scheinin presents the music of Billy Harper –https://muckrack.com/richard-scheinin

 GBH Music collaborates with JazzBoston to present GBH Jazz Nights at the GBH Satellite Studio at the Boston Public Library.
-The nights are held on the second Thursday from 5:30 to 6:30 p.m. and are FREE!
+The nights are held on the second Thursday from 5:30 to 6:30pm (but this one is 6-7pm due to a scheduling conflict) and are FREE!

-The next concert features pianist Jesse Taitt for a solo performance on Thursday, February 13th, playing music that celebrates resilience, ancestry, and community.
+The next concert features Mozambican guitarist and vocalist Albino Mbie on Thursday March 13th, from 6-7pm, playing music that combines and captures the energies of Afro-Pop and Moz-Jazz styles and traditions to create a unified and original musical style.
 Admission is free, but registration is encouraged.
-Visit https://www.wgbh.org/events/gbh-jazz-nights-featuring-jesse-taitt for info and to register.
+Visit https://www.wgbh.org/events/gbh-jazz-nights-at-the-boston-public-library-march-2025 for info and to register.
 By registering for this event, you agree to receive email communications from GBH Music.

 Limited seating is available on a first-come, first-served basis.
 If you need a seat, we would like to encourage you to arrive before the event starts.